khinds10/USBCArcade/README.md

 # Finished

-As you can see it's able to have a complete multifunctional arcade cabinet with all the standard arcade peripherals all routed through one single USB cable to the handheld.
+As you can see it's able to have a complete multi-functional arcade cabinet with all the standard arcade peripherals all routed through one single USB cable to the handheld.
 The handheld is also receiving power to keep it charged as well.

 ![finished](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/finished/1.jpg "finished")
 ![finished](https://raw.githubusercontent.com/khinds10/USBCArcade/main/build-images/finished/2.jpg "finished")